kubernetes-retired/multi-tenancy/incubator/virtualcluster/doc/customresource-syncer.md

         options manager.ResourceSyncerOptions)
 ```

 /k8s.io/client-go client cannot be extended to embed CR client.
-Therefore a different different NewFooController will be built to pass in CR fake client/informer instances to CR Syncer.
+Therefore a different NewFooController will be built to pass in CR fake client/informer instances to CR Syncer.

-When multi-tenancy code base is migrated  from /[k8s.io/client-go/](http://k8s.io/client-go/) client  to [sigs.k8s.io/controller-runtime/](http://sigs.k8s.io/controller-runtime/) client, CR client can be included in client interface,  Multi-tenancy test framework can then be used for CR Syncer testing.